-- This Framework defines and describes the elements and objectives of an assurance engagement, and identifies engagements to which International Standards on Auditing (ISAs), International Standards on Review Engagements (ISREs) and International Standards on Assurance Engagements (ISAEs) apply.
+- 1. This Framework defines and describes the elements and objectives of an assurance engagement, and identifies engagements to which Philippine Standards on Auditing (PSAs), Philippine Standards on Review Engagements (PSREs) and Philippine Standards on Assurance Engagements (PSAEs) apply.
 It provides a frame of reference for: - (a) Professional accountants in public practice ("practitioners") when performing assurance engagements.
 Professional accountants in the public sector refer to the Public Sector Perspective at the end of the Framework.
-Professional accountants who are neither in public practice nor in the public sector are encouraged to consider the Framework when performing assurance engagements;1 - (b) Others involved with assurance engagements, including the intended users of an assurance report and the responsible party; and - (c) The International Auditing and Assurance Standards Board (IAASB) in its development of ISAs, ISREs and ISAEs. - 2.
+Professional accountants who are neither in public practice nor in the public sector are encouraged to consider the Framework when performing assurance engagements;1 - (b) Others involved with assurance engagements, including the intended users of an assurance report and the responsible party; and - (c) The International Auditing and Assurance Standards Board (IAASB) in its development of ISAs, ISREs and ISAEs and, consequently, the Auditing Standards and Practices Council (ASPC) in its adoption of said standards for application in the Philippines. - 2.
 This Framework does not itself establish standards or provide procedural requirements for the performance of assurance engagements.
-ISAs, ISREs and ISAEs contain basic principles, essential procedures and related guidance, consistent with the concepts in this Framework, for the performance of assurance engagements.
-The relationship between the Framework and the ISAs, ISREs and ISAEs is illustrated in the "Structure of Pronouncements Issued by the IAASB" section of the Handbook of International Auditing, Assurance, and Ethics Pronouncements. - 3.
-The following is an overview of this Framework: - Introduction: This Framework deals with assurance engagements performed by practitioners.
-It provides a frame of reference for practitioners and others involved with assurance engagements, such as those engaging a practitioner (the "engaging party"). - Definition and objective of an assurance engagement: This section defines assurance engagements and identifies the objectives of the two types of assurance engagement a practitioner is permitted to perform.
+ISAs, ISREs and ISAEs and, therefore, their counterpart PSAs, PSREs, and PSAEs, contain basic principles, essential procedures and related guidance, consistent with the concepts in this Framework, for the performance of assurance engagements.
+The relationship between the Framework and the ISAs, ISREs and ISAEs is illustrated in the "Structure of Pronouncements Issued by the IAASB" section of the Handbook of International Auditing, Assurance, and Ethics Pronouncements.
+A counterpart document, entitled "Structure of Pronouncements Issued by the IAASB and the ASPC" is presented as Appendix to the "Preface to International Standards on Quality Control, Auditing, Review, Other Assurance and Related Services and Preface to Philippine Standards on Quality Control, Auditing, Review, Other Assurance and Related Services."